-LE 1: This action was to update and replace the laptops for teachers was completed this year, but our was with an ongoing need to replace lost or broken computers and the hiring of new teachers.
+LE 1: This action was to update and replace the laptops for teachers was completed this year, but there was an ongoing need to replace lost or broken computers and purchase for new hires..

 LE 2.1: We were successful in hiring new teachers to fill the vacancies this year, with the exception of the intervention teachers which were placed back in the classrooms to ensure all classes had credentialed teachers.
 The high percentage of new teachers prompted an increase in professional development and on-site coaching.
 This was difficult to implement due to a shortage of substitutes.
 The district is evaluating the need to increase services and provide training outside the teachers' contractual time.